truptikhodwe/VR_Assignment1_Trupti_Khodwe_IMT2022007/README.md

 ## Results & Observations
 1. **Coin Detection & Counting**:
    - Successfully detected coins.
-   - Adaptive thresholding worked better than simple binary thresholding.
+   - Adaptive thresholding combined with contour filtering helped eliminate noise and inner contours (such as the inner ring of ₹10 coins), leading to more accurate coin counting.

 2. **Image Stitching**:
    - ORB feature detection worked well for matching overlapping regions.